Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Too-Late Packet Drop {#too-late-packet-drop}

-Too-Late Packet Drop (TLPKTDROP) mechanism allows the sender to drop packets that have no chance to be delivered in time and the receiver to skip missing packets that have not been delivered in time.
+The Too-Late Packet Drop (TLPKTDROP) mechanism allows the sender to drop packets that have no chance to be delivered in time, and allows the receiver to skip missing packets that have not been delivered in time.
 The timeout of dropping a packet is based on the TSBPD mechanism (see {{tsbpd}}).

-In the SRT sender, when Too-Late Packet Drop is enabled, a packet is considered too late to be delivered and may be dropped by the sending application if its timestamp is older than 125% of the SRT latency.
+In the SRT, when Too-Late Packet Drop is enabled, and a packet timestamp is older than 125% of the SRT latency, it is considered too late to be delivered and may be dropped by the sender.
 However, the sender keeps packets for at least 1 second in case the SRT latency is not enough for a large RTT (that is, if 125% of the SRT latency is less than 1 second).

-When enabled on the receiver, the receiver drops packets that have not been delivered or retransmitted in time and delivers the subsequent packets to the application when their time-to-play has come.
+When enabled on the receiver, the receiver drops packets that have not been delivered or retransmitted in time, and delivers the subsequent packets to the application when it is their time to play.

 In pseudo-code, the algorithm of reading from the receiver buffer is the following: